Key facts

 Course overview

-Business analytics is transforming the way organisations make decisions.
-The Graduate Certificate of Business Analytics enables professionals to create value from big data and solve the decision-making challenges facing business today.
+Business analytics is transforming how organisations make decisions.
+Deakin’s Graduate Certificate of Business Analytics enables professionals to create value from big data and solve the decision-making challenges facing business today.

-Learn from academics who are experts in the field and become a practitioner with sought-after skills.
-Whether you’re looking to add expertise to your current role or taking a step towards a new career, this course gives you the foundational skills you need.
+Learn from academics who are experts in the field and gain in-demand, practical skills.
+Whether you are looking to enhance your current role or take the first step towards a new career, this course equips you with the foundational skills needed to succeed.

 Ready to expand your career options with skills in data analysis?